 - (1) The Company was incorporated under the laws of the Philippines in 1966.
-The Company's registered office is located at the SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City, Philippines. - (2) Copies of the Company's articles of incorporation, the annual reports of the Company for the years ended December 31, 2009, 2010 and 2011, and copies of the Original Trust Deed, the First Supplemental Trust Deed, the Original Agency Agreement and the First Supplemental Agency Agreement will be available for inspection by any Securityholder during usual business hours at the specified office of the Company at SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City, Philippines, so long as any of the Securities is outstanding.
-Copies of the Original Trust Deed, the First Supplemental Trust Deed, the Original Agency Agreement and the First Supplemental Agency Agreement will be available for inspection with reasonable prior notification during normal business hours by the Securityholders at the specified office of the Trustee and the Agents. - (3) The New Securities have been accepted for clearance through Euroclear and Clearstream, Luxembourg together with the Original Securities under Common Code number 087984931.
-The International Securities Identification Number for the Securities is XS0879849312. - (4) Where necessary, the Company has obtained all consents, approvals and authorizations in connection with the issue and performance of its obligations under the New Securities. - (5) Application will be made to the Hong Kong Stock Exchange for the listing of, and permission to deal in, the New Securities by way of debt issues to professional investors only.
-It is expected that dealings will commence on or about March , 2013. - (6) Except as disclosed in this offering circular, there has been no significant change in the financial or trading position of the Company since December 31, 2011 and no material adverse change in the financial position or trading position of the Company since September 30, 2012. - (7) Except as disclosed in this offering circular, the Company is not involved in any litigation or arbitration proceedings which may have, or have had during the 12 months preceding the date of this offering circular, a significant adverse effect on the financial position or trading position of the Company nor is the Company aware that any such proceedings are pending or threatened. - (8) The Trustee may rely without liability to the Securityholders on any certificate prepared by the officers of the Company and accompanied by a certificate or report prepared by an internationally recognized firm of accountants pursuant to the Terms and Conditions of the Securities and/or the Trust Deed whether or not addressed to the Trustee, and whether or not the internationally recognized firm of accountants' liability in respect thereof is limited by a monetary cap or otherwise limited or excluded and shall be obliged to do so where the certificate or report is delivered pursuant to the obligation of the Company to procure such delivery under the Terms and Conditions of the Securities.
+The Company's registered office is located at the SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City, Philippines. - (2) Copies of the Company's articles of incorporation, the annual reports of the Company for the years ended December 31, 2009, 2010 and 2011, and copies of the Trust Deed and the Agency Agreement will be available for inspection by any Securityholder during usual business hours at the specified office of the Company at SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City, Philippines, so long as any of the Securities is outstanding. - (3) The Securities have been accepted for clearance through Euroclear and Clearstream, Luxembourg under Common Code number .
+The International Securities Identification Number for the Securities is - (4) Where necessary, the Company has obtained all consents, approvals and authorizations in connection with the issue and performance of its obligations under the Securities. - (5) Application will be made to the Hong Kong Stock Exchange for the listing of, and permission to deal in, the Securities by way of debt issues to professional investors only.
+It is expected that dealings will, if permission is granted to deal in and for the listing of the Securities, commence on or about , 2013. - (6) Except as disclosed in this offering circular, there has been no significant change in the financial or trading position of the Company since December 31, 2011 and no material adverse change in the financial position or trading position of the Company since September 30, 2012. - (7) Except as disclosed in this offering circular, the Company is not involved in any litigation or arbitration proceedings which may have, or have had during the 12 months preceding the date of this offering circular, a significant adverse effect on the financial position or trading position of the Company nor is the Company aware that any such proceedings are pending or threatened. - (8) The Trustee may rely without liability to the Securityholders on any certificate prepared by the officers of the Company and accompanied by a certificate or report prepared by an internationally recognized firm of accountants pursuant to the Terms and Conditions of the Securities and/or the Trust Deed whether or not addressed to the Trustee, and whether or not the internationally recognized firm of accountants' liability in respect thereof is limited by a monetary cap or otherwise limited or excluded and shall be obliged to do so where the certificate or report is delivered pursuant to the obligation of the Company to procure such delivery under the Terms and Conditions of the Securities.
 Any such certificate or report shall be conclusive and binding on the Company, the Trustee and the Securityholders.